A Pilot Study on Visually Stimulated Cognitive Tasks for EEG-Based Dementia Recognition: Materials and Methods

-\textbf{Mental Imagery Task:} Inspired by \cite{kll2018}, the Mental Imagery task examines the working memory of the participants by showing a flower image on a black background that the participants must memorize within two seconds to imagine it later.
-The position of the flower image is pseudo-randomly placed among the position 1 to 9.
-Then, a gray circle replaces the flower image at the same position.
-The gray circle remains for five seconds, providing a time window for the subjects to mentally visualize the flower image at the location of the gray circle.
-After the end of each trial, the screen is cleared, and the flower image re-appears in a different position.
-An example of the Mental Imagery task is presented in Figure~\ref{fig:mi_task}.
+\textbf{Mental Imagery Task:} Inspired by a study from Kosmyna \textit{et al.} \cite{kll2018}, the Mental Imagery task was used to examine the working memory of the participants.
+Each trial began with an image of a simple flower on a black background.
+The position of the image was set to be pseudo-randomly located on one of the surrounding the nine positions.
+The participants were given two seconds to memorize the image, before being replaced by a gray circle.
+The gray circle remained for five seconds, providing a time window for the participants to mentally visualize the image at the location of the gray circle.
+All symbols disappeared at the end of each trial.
+An example of the Mental Imagery task is displayed in Figure~\ref{fig:mi_task}.

-\textbf{Symbol Recognition Task:} Inspired by \cite{hwjw2017}, the Symbol Recognition task examines the working memory (for object recognition) and attention of the participants.
-Firstly, the participants are instructed to memorize a target symbol presented for two seconds on a black background.
-Subsequently, a set of four random symbols with the same color and similar size, including the original target symbol, are presented on the screen after a one-second delay, as shown in Figure~\ref{fig:symbol_task}.
-The participants have five seconds to determine the target symbol by fixating on it.
-Both the target and the other symbols are changed in each trial.
+\textbf{Symbol Recognition Task:} Inspired by a study from Han \textit{et al.} \cite{hwjw2017}, the Symbol Recognition task examined the working memory (for object recognition) and attention.
+The participants were instructed to memorize a target symbol presented for two seconds on a black background.
+A set of four random symbols with similar color and size, including the original target symbol, were presented on the screen after a one-second delay, as shown in Figure~\ref{fig:symbol_task}.
+The participants were given five seconds to select the target symbol with their gaze.
+Different target and non-target symbols appeared pseudo-randomly in each trial.